Domineuq/MyelinQuant/README.md

 # Usage
-+ Download the python script.
++ Download the python script
 + Define the path where you have located your digitised histological image
 + Define the path where you want to save the area fraction maps